BenjaminBuss/mountain_project_crawler/README.md

 # Mountain Project Tick Scraper

 Have you ever wanted a near unending amount of very niche data?
 Do you want to feel bad about pulling all this data from a site that provides a quality service for free?
 Well, I have just the script for you.

 This poorly made scraper is designed to take a mountain project area(E.g `https://www.mountainproject.com/area/105716826/saint-george`), and scrape all areas and subareas.
-Then parse and yield some basic route data, before finally, pulling all ticks for each area and parsing out all of their previous ticks.
+Then parse and yield some basic route data, before finally, pulling all ticks for each route, and parsing out all of the users previous ticks.

 ## Table of Contents